RV dry camping for twelve days on solar

 Extended RV Dry Camping twelve days on solar

-This is a numbers post about RV dry camping for twelve days on solar. — if you want the story about our wonderful visit to the Smoky Mountain National Park area here is the link to the articles.
+This is a numbers post about RV dry camping for twelve days on solar power.– If you want the story about our wonderful visit to the Smoky Mountain National Park area, here is the article link.

 Solar Energy data points:

-• Charge controller maximum amperage at 50 each — two controllers.
-100 amps per hour maximum combined.
-Observed occasional production at 100 amps/hour.
-Typically energy flow into the battery at above 90 amps per hour.
+• The maximum amperage for the charge controller is 50 each—two controllers.
+The maximum combined amperage is 100 amps per hour.
+Occasional production at 100 amps/hour has been observed.
+Energy typically flows into the battery at above 90 amps per hour.

 • The typical voltage from the solar panel to the charge controller was 55 volts at 12.5 amps.
-The typical PV max voltage was 66 volts.
-Peak voltage observed at 70.98.
+The typical PV max voltage was 66 volts, and the peak voltage was 70.98.

 • Peak watts per hour were observed at 1,476.
 Maximum array conversion 82% of rated 1,800 ideal output.

-• Typical battery voltage 13.5 static no charge or discharge.
-Peak battery voltage when charging 14.62.
+• The typical battery voltage is 13.5 static with no charge or discharge.
+The peak battery voltage when charging is 14.62.
 The minimum battery voltage was observed at 12.91.

 • Typical battery temperature 72F.
 Peak battery temperature 90F.
 Maximum outside air temperature 90F.